Skip to main content

 The Faculty engagement team manage a diverse programme of engagement events.
 These events provide opportunities for FMS researchers to engage with members of the public.

 We want to use the creative arts as a medium to help engage the public with medical science research.
-We host free films, with panel discussions following screenings.
+Working with independent cinemas we host free films, with panel discussions following screenings.

 The festival uses well known films to encourage people to think about health sciences in a different way.
-Previous screenings have shown films such as: Algorithms, Inside Out and Still Alice.
+Previous screenings have shown films such as: Pride, Last Christmas, and The Matrix.

 Soapbox Science